huggingface/transformers/docs/source/add_new_model.rst

 text-to-text sample that the 🤗 Transformers implementation works as expected.
 A meaningful text-to-text sample can include *e.g.* a source-to-target-translation pair, an article-to-summary pair, a question-to-answer pair, etc… If none of the ported checkpoints has been fine-tuned on a downstream task it is enough to simply rely on the model tests.
-In a final step to ensure that the model is fully functional, you should also run all tests on GPU.
+In a final step to ensure that the model is fully functional, it is advised that you also run all tests on GPU.
 It can happen that you forgot to add some ``.to(self.device)`` statements to internal tensors of the model, which in such a test would show in an error.
+In case you have no access to a GPU, the Hugging Face team can take care of running those tests for you.

 **Add Docstring**

-Now, all the necessary functionality for *brand_new_bert* is added - you’re almost done!
+Now, all the necessary functionality for *brand_new_bert* is added - you're almost done!
 The only thing left to add is a nice docstring and a doc page.
 The Cookiecutter should have added a template file called ``docs/source/model_doc/brand_new_bert.rst`` that you should fill out.
 Users of your model will usually first look at this page before using your model.
 Hence, the documentation must be understandable and concise.
 It is very useful for the community to add some *Tips* to show how the model should be used.
-Don’t hesitate to ping the Hugging Face team regarding the docstrings.
+Don't hesitate to ping the Hugging Face team regarding the docstrings.

 Next, make sure that the docstring added to ``src/transformers/models/brand_new_bert/modeling_brand_new_bert.py`` is